 Hypercalcemia is discussed elsewhere [see Warnings and Precautions ( 5.1)] .

 6.1 Clinical Trial Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 In clinical studies, calcium acetate has been generally well tolerated.

-The solid dose formulation of calcium acetate was studied in a 3-month, open-label, non-randomized study of 98 enrolled ESRD hemodialysis patients and in a two week double-blind, placebo-controlled, cross-over study with 69 enrolled ESRD hemodialysis patients.
-Adverse reactions (>2% on treatment) from these trials are presented in Table 1.
+The solid dose formulation of calcium acetate was studied in two clinical trials: a 3-month, openlabel, non-randomized study with 98 kidney failure patients on hemodialysis (HD); and in a 2week, double-blind, placebo-controlled, cross-over clinical trial with 69 kidney failure patients on HD.

 |Nausea||6 (3.6)||6 (6.1)||0 (0.0)||0 (0.0)|

 |Vomiting||4 (2.4)||4 (4.1)||0 (0.0)||0 (0.0)|